anonymouswee23/RMR/README.md

 # RMR
-This repository contains the code of the submitted paper "Efficient Matrix Sparsification for Optimimization Applications: The Randomized Minor-value Rectification (RMR) Algorithm".
+This repository contains the code of the submitted paper "Efficient Matrix Sparsification for Optimization Applications: The Randomized Minor-value Rectification (RMR) Algorithm".
 ## Dependencies
 * `portpy`
 ## Usage